abrar2safar/Web-scraping-supermarkets/README.md

 ## Conclusions and Recommendations :

-* data from internet is absolutely useful for CPI
+* Data from internet are absolutely applicable for CPI
-* some supermarkets don't offer purchasing thier products its only for offers and seasons
+* Some supermarkets don't offer purchasing thier products its only for offers and seasons
-* prices might be affected by ramadan season
+* Prices might be affected by ramadan season